Communication-Efficient Federated Learning via Optimal Client Sampling: Experimental Details

 \subsection{Models}

 The ML architectures that we used are presented in Tables~1-2 below.

-\paragraph{small EMNIST} We describe the small NN trained on EMNIST in Table~1.
-In particular, we used a fully connected neural network having one hidden layer with 128 neurons and ReLU activation. \paragraph{conv EMNIST} We train a deep neural network with the following architecture: two 5x5 convolution layers, with 32 and 64 channels respectively, interleaved with 2x2 max-pooling, a dense layer with 512 neurons with ReLU activation and a 10 unit softmax output layer.
+\paragraph{EMNIST CR} We train a convolutional neural network with the following architecture: two 5x5 convolution layers, with 32 and 64 channels respectively, interleaved with 2x2 max-pooling, a dense layer with 512 neurons with ReLU activation and a 10 unit softmax output layer.
 The network has a total of 1,663,370 parameters.
 At each round, 50 clients are uniformly selected to update the model.
 Each client locally trains for $E=20$ epochs using stochastic gradient descent (SGD) with a batch size of $B=10$.